 - 1/2 tsp baking soda

 - 1/2 cup unsalted butter, melted and cooled

 - 1/2 tbsp orange zest, or lemon zest

 - 1 tsp vanilla extract

-- Preheat the oven to 350°F and grease a madeleine pan well with nonstick baking spray or softened butter.
+- Preheat the oven to 350°F and grease a madeleine pan well with nonstick baking spray or softened butter and flour.

-- Add in the orange zest, vanilla extract, and melted butter before giving the batter a final mix to get everything combined.
+- Pour in the melted butter before giving the batter a final mix to get everything combined.

-- Use a large spoon to scoop out a heaping tablespoon worth of batter into each madeleine shell.
+- Use a dinner spoon to scoop out a heaping tablespoon worth of batter into each madeleine shell (this should fill about 3/4 of each shell - do not fill the each shell completely).
 No need to spread out the batter to fill out the mold; the batter will spread as it bakes.

 - Bake the madeleines for approximately 10 minutes, or until the edges are golden brown and the centers are no longer jiggly.
 Cool the madeleines in the pan for a few minutes before flipping them out onto a wire cooling rack.
 Sprinkle powdered sugar over the madeleines just before serving.